MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 Type: **HRESULT**

-If the function succeeds it returns ERROR_SUCCESS.
+If the function succeeds it returns **ERROR_SUCCESS**.
 Otherwise, the function returns an error code.

 ## -remarks